Music makes friends as Iran's Rastak ensemble crosses Gulf

 Sepehri, born in Tehran, has roots in the southern city of Shiraz and the northern province of Mazanderan bordering the Caspian sea.
 Rastak’s members can trace their heritage to at least 17 of Iran’s 31 provinces, he said.

-Farzad Moradi, the group’s Kurdish lead singer, said Iranian regional folk music could draw parallels with many neighboring countries including Oman, but often at the expense of a definitive Iranian sound.
+Farzad Moradi, the group’s Kurdish lead singer, said Iranian regional folk music could draw parallels with many neighbouring countries including Oman, but often at the expense of a definitive Iranian sound.

 “Iran is a very large and diverse country...
 One of the challenges we face is that musical groups in each region typically work within their own musical tradition,” he said.